 Keith N. Morgan, Elizabeth Hope Cushing, and Roger G. Reed

-Winner, Ruth Emery Award from The Victorian Society in America
+Winner, Ruth Emery Award, The Victorian Society in America

 In 1883, Frederick Law Olmsted Sr. deserted New York City for Brookline, Massachusetts, a Boston suburb that anointed itself the “richest town in the world.”
 For the next half century, until Frederick Law Olmsted Jr. moved to California in 1936, the office received over 150 local commissions, serving as the dominant force in the planned development of this community.
 From Fairsted, the Olmsted’s Brookline home and office, the firm collaborated with an impressive galaxy of suburban neighbors who were among the regional and national leaders in the fields of architecture and horticulture.